apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/managing_source_code.md

 ---

 In this brief lesson, we'll discuss how to better manage an actor's source code.
-Up 'til now, you've been developing your scripts locally, then pushing the code directly to the actor on the Apify platform; however, there is a much more optimal (and standard) way.
+Up 'til now, you've been developing your scripts locally, and then pushing the code directly to the actor on the Apify platform; however, there is a much more optimal (and standard) way.

 ## Learning 🧠 {#learning}

 Thus far, every time we've updated our code on the Apify platform, we've used the `apify push` CLI command; however, this can be problematic for a few reasons - mainly because, if someone else wants to make a change to/maintain your code, they don't have access to it, as it is on your local machine.

-If you're not yet familiar with Git, please get familiar with it through the [Git documentation](https://git-scm.com/docs), then take a quick moment to read about [GitHub integration](/platform/actors/development/actor-definition/source-code#github-integration) in the Apify docs.
+If you're not yet familiar with Git, please get familiar with it through the [Git documentation](https://git-scm.com/docs), then take a quick moment to read about [GitHub integration](/platform/integrations/github) in the Apify docs.

 Also, try to explore the **Multifile editor** in one of the actors you developed in the previous lessons before moving forward.